 - Bank 2 Sensor 2 = O2 sensor located after catalytic converter, on the side with Cylinder #2

-I hope you enjoyed this article and would appreciate if you checked out our other articles also.
+I hope you enjoyed this article and would appreciate it if you also checked out our other articles.